jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 ### Integration Testing

-The last goal is to be able to run the automated regression test suite within the developer's local machine without having to venture into tedious data collection activity (either automated or manual) every single time the tests are required to be run.
+The final goal is to run the automated regression test suite on the developer's local machine without needing to go through tedious data collection (whether automated or manual) every time the tests are run.

 ## Setup